humpback/humpback/docs/build-image.md

 9.6.2: digest: sha256:afcf3f596e42837ded618f4694e6ff9928034ce20e860b75125992c3dc1ba501 size: 739
 ```

-## Make a image with `Dockfile`
+## Create a new image with `Dockfile`

-&ensp;&ensp;&ensp;Using the `docker commit` command makes it easy to create new extensions based on existing containers.
-In addition, we can build a image from scratch at `docker build`, especially based on some basic image to build our own application image, and use the` Dockerfile` and `docker build` commands to build image operations more flexible , The process can be repeated, so it is recommended to use this way to build the image.

-&ensp;&ensp;&ensp;`Dockerfile` builds the `Docker` image based on the `DSL (Domain Specific Language)` language.
+`Dockerfile` builds the `Docker` image based on the `DSL (Domain Specific Language)` language.
 After the `Dockerfile` is written, you can use the `docker build` command to build a new image.

-&ensp;&ensp;&ensp;First create a folder, named `postgresql`, this directory is our build environment, in the Docker, this environment will be called content or build content.
+First create a folder, named `postgresql`, this directory is our build environment, in the Docker, this environment will be called content or build content.
 When building a image, the Docker passes the files and directories in the build environment to the daemons so that the daemon accesses any code, files, or other data that the user wants to store in the image.

-&ensp;&ensp;&ensp;Create a `Dockerfile` file in the directory:
+Create a `Dockerfile` file in the directory:

 ```bash
 $ mkdir postgresql